lindacom/LAMP/readme lamp.md

 yum install mysql.`uname -i` yum-plugin-replace yum replace mysql --replace-with mysql55w

+Removing Maria DB in order to install mysql instead

+If you had mariadb installed and you want to remove it then enter Yum remove mariadb mariadb-server
+Yum shell
+> Remove mariadb-ls
+> Run
+> exit

 To install the LAMP stack all at once

 At the commandline enter # yum -y install –enable repo = webtatic httpd mysql -server mysql php55w php 55w -mysql